South Africa: Popular culture

 Although few South African film productions are known outside South Africa, many foreign films have been produced about South Africa.
-Arguably, the most high-profile film portraying South Africa in recent years was District 9 and its upcoming sequel.
+Arguably, the most high-profile film portraying South Africa in recent years was District 9, as well as Chappie.
 Other notable exceptions are the film Tsotsi, which won the Academy Award for Foreign Language Film at the 78th Academy Awards in 2006, as well as U-Carmen e-Khayelitsha, which won the Golden Bear at the 2005 Berlin International Film Festival.
 In 2015, the Oliver Hermanus film The Endless River became the first South African film selected for the Venice Film Festival.